Next-Gen App & Browser Testing Cloud

 How to implement:

 Real-device testing validates apps on physical phones and tablets, not just simulators or emulators, to mirror actual hardware, sensors, radios, and user conditions.
+A real device cloud delivers that fidelity on demand, without a physical lab.

-Real devices vs. emulators/simulators:
+Real devices vs. emulators and simulators:

 | Dimension | Real devices | Emulators/Simulators |